-The recent controversies surrounding the new edition of Dungeons And Dragons and its potential changes to the Open Gaming License, plus the excitement about the upcoming Dungeons & Dragons: Honor Among Thieves movie, has led to speculation regarding Wizards of the Coast, the firm that publishes D&D, Magic: The Gathering, and several other famous products.
+The recent controversies surrounding the new edition of Dungeons And Dragons and its attempt to alter the Open Gaming License, as well as fan fervor surrounding 2023’s game of the year Baldur’s Gate III, has led to speculation regarding Wizards of the Coast.
+The firm has been an active part of the tabletop gaming community since 1990, and publishes D&D, Magic: The Gathering, as well as several other gaming ventures.

 Is Wizards of the Coast a subsidiary of Hasbro?
 Here is everything you need to know about the company’s ownership structure.

 Is Wizards of the Coast owned by Hasbro?

 Wizards of the Coast is currently owned by Hasbro, however this wasn’t always the case.
 Hasbro purchased Wizards of the Coast in September 1999 for $325 million.
 Alan Hassenfeld, Hasbro’s then- president, described the purchase by saying:

 “Wizards of the Coast will enable us to significantly expand in the fast-growing games arena, which is a cornerstone of our growth strategy for the new millennium.”

 It should be noted when the acquisition was announced, a lot of the press focused on the fact that Hasbro would now own the rights to the Pokémon Trading Card Game.
 This is because Wizards of the Coast acquired the rights to distribute that very popular game in 1998.
 Hasbro would lose the rights to this game in 2003, however, when The Pokémon Company took over the rights.

 The relationship between Wizards of the Coast and Hasbro hasn’t been static.
 In 2001, Wizards of the Coast was consolidated into Hasbro’s game division rather than being semi-independent.
 This caused a decent amount of controversy in the fandom, with one press report describing the move by saying: